MetalMilitia55/L33T-CORE/README.md

 L33T allows you to make instant payments with incredibly low fees for each transaction.
 Using blockchain technology, transactions are performed directly between two digital wallets.

 4. Protection
 To ensure the safety of the L33T ecosystem, L33T has implemented full replay protection and unique wallet addresses.
-More importantly ASIC, FPGA and Quantum Attack protection make L33T a very secure and future-proof digital currency.
+More importantly ASIC, FPGA and Quantum Attack protection make L33T a very secure and future-proof Gaming Coin.

 5. Transparency
 L33T is a free open source project that is built by expert blockchain developers and supported by a rapidly growing community of blockchain enthusiasts that stretches around the globe.

 L33T Use Cases:

-L33T currency can be used in any digital transaction where other cryptocurrencies like Bitcoin is being used.
-The major use of L33T currency in a real world ecosystem is L33T Foundation where no other cryptocurrency except L33T can be used.
+L33T Coin can be used in the same way other crypto coins are being used today.
+The major use of L33T Coin in a real world ecosystem is L33T establishes a portal for gamers to receive tangible rewards.

-L33T Foundation is a Decentralized Autonomous Philanthropist Organization that rewards everyone inside its ecosystem generously, securely and transparently without fees, to foster the growth of the Blockchain.
+L33T Coin is a Decentralized cryptocurrency that rewards everyone inside its ecosystem generously, securely and transparently without fees, to foster the growth of the Blockchain.

-There will be 3 microsites of L33T Foundation Platform where the L33T currency can be utilized.
-The platform will consist of Cryptolancers(anyone related to crypto), Blockchain Startup Companies and Charities.

 Specifications